 Minor programmatic issues include delays in issuance of billing accounts for which time can be spent on the project.
 Future reports will evaluate the effect on project timeline.
-For now, the Pipeline Condition Report is delayed another quarter due to the delayed issuance of the SMU subaward contract.
-Updates on the Round 1 Testing are also delayed due to the aforementioned construction delays.
-We expect cost share reporting to catch up as well in accordance with the corresponding testing scheduled and fees incurred.
-We will continue to monitor the need to push out deliverable deadlines due to these delays and keep PHMSA informed.
+We expect cost share reporting to catch up as well in accordance with the corresponding testing being scheduled.
+We will continue to monitor the need to push out deliverable deadlines due to these delays.

-Our intentions for Q4 will be to complete the Pipelines Condition Report and operate Testing Round 1, experiment tracking and data collection.
+Our intentions for Q4 will be to continue Task 3.
+Testing Program, Round 1, and continue preparations for the 1st Showcase.